Learn strategies and best practices for nurse leaders to improve engagement and retention of millennial nurses.

 43% of respondents to the HCA Healthcare survey indicated professional growth opportunities through career advancement as important.
 Dr. DeBois states, “Managers should set up activities in their units that help all of the nurses engage.
 Managers can make sure that bullying and verbal abuse are not tolerated on their units.
 They can also make sure they keep an open door/open communication policy.”

 Millennials want career growth.
 They value professional development.
 According to the HCA survey, 44% of nurses think it is important for their employer to provide opportunities to learn or advance their career, and 43% want career advancement.
 Millennial nurses are interested in education on the job and in pursuing higher degrees or professional certification.
 Offering tuition reimbursement or programs to help combat the financial burden of furthering education is attractive to millennial nurses.

 Nurse leaders should equip themselves with every tool to become effective managers and nurse executives.
 Aspen’s MSN in Administration and Management program gives nurses the tools and education to lead effectively.
 Nurse leaders are equipped with:

 - Practical knowledge of legal, ethical, and cultural issues in healthcare

 - A focus on hospital management, accounting, and other economic topics

 - Interprofessional practice in today’s complex healthcare environment

-If you are a registered nurse who wants to positively impact millennial nurses in the workforce, consider an MSN in Administration and lead the next generation of nurses.
+If you are a registered nurse who wants to positively impact millennial nurses in the workforce, consider an MSN in Administration & Management and lead the next generation of nurses.

 Portia Wofford is an award-winning nurse, writer, and digital marketer.
 After dedicating her nursing career to creating content and solutions for employers that affected patient outcomes, these days, Portia empowers health practices to grow their communities through engaging content that connects and converts.
 Follow her on Instagram and Twitter for her latest.